cassellac/DigitalAllies_/content/ada-compliance-for-websites.md

   - inclusive-design
   - digital-inclusion
   - disability-rights
-featuredImage: /images/digital-allies-post3-featured.svg
+featuredImageAlt: 'a purple square with a grid overlay and white rectangle in the center that displays the title of the blog: "ADA Compliance for Websites:
-featuredImageAlt: Featured Photo - purple background with the text "ada compliance for websites - a small business guide"
+  A Small Business Guide"'
 ---
 # **ADA Compliance for Websites: A Small Business Guide**